ceciliaagosta/1850965_Labmon/Student_doc.md

 ## CONTAINER_NAME: labmon_auth_api

 ### DESCRIPTION:
-Manages all functionalities related to registration, login, session persistencefor players and administrators.
-Handles operations related to user and admins, viewing personal information, and storing profile related data.
+Manages all functionalities related to registration, login, and session persistence for players and administrators.
+Handles operations related to all users, like viewing personal information and storing profile related data.

 ### USER STORIES: